30 June 2014

-(Both Full and Student membership with EGH on-line journal access - please note this includes access to the back catalogue)
+(Both Full, Retired and Student membership with EGH on-line journal access - please note this includes access to the back catalogue)

 Secure payments are handled by SagePay and will be charged in £GBP, but you will be billed in your local currency.

-Membership runs from January to January - if you join after October your membership will carry through to the following year.
+Membership runs from January to January.
 You will need to renew each year using the Join Us button on the homepage and re-enter your details to ensure we have up-to-date information.

 Members can keep in touch with their colleagues through short news and events articles of interest to the SEGH community.

 Latest on-line papers from the SEGH journal: Environmental Geochemistry and Health